 Monthly Fees or Long-Term Contracts?

-There are a few ways cheap home security cameras charge for their subscriptions, most often being time an option.
+There are a few ways cheap home security cameras charge for their (usually optional) subscriptions.

 One way is for "free" when you purchase the camera itself.
 This means that no subscription is required and generally cloud storage is included in the package.
 Be careful with no subscription services in this regard; the cloud-stored recordings usually will only last around seven days before they're rewritten or deleted.
 For serious home watchdogs, it's best to stick with a subscription with unlimited storage options.

 Another thing to keep note of is the cost of remote video monitoring (letting an external company keep a constant eye on our footage for us).
-Luckily, most services have no cancellation policy.
-These monthly subscriptions are usually non-contractual but will range anywhere from $5-50 per month.
+Luckily, most services have no cancellation penalties.
+These monthly subscriptions are usually non-contractual, but will range anywhere from $5 to $50 per month.
 Some popular companies that offer remote home security camera monitoring are Ring, ADT, Vivint, and Simplisafe.
-They, of course, usually add additional costs for their surveillance equipment on top of their contract price.
+They usually add additional costs for their surveillance equipment on top of their contract price.